 The materials drawn from a creature is equal to one-half the XP value of the creature in gold pieces.

 For instance, a CR 15 Dragon yields 13,000 XP when defeated, which translates to 6,500 gp worth of draconic materials.
-That may cover the cost of one Legendary consumable (a 7th level Firestorm Potion called ‘Dragonwrath’) or 1/5th a Epic infused item.
+That may cover the cost of one Legendary consumable (such as a 7th level Firestorm Potion called ‘Dragonwrath’) or 1/5th a Epic infused item.

-Alchemists and Tinkers also have a feature that would enhance the value of materials they would otherwise gain from harvesting (which would multiply the value by 3).
+Alchemists and Tinkers also have a feature that would enhance the value of materials they would otherwise gain from harvesting (which would multiply the value by 3, or 150% of the XP value of the creature).

 Willing Harvest